[email protected] Lagos, Nigeria

 Benchmark: Below 5% is excellent.
 Above 10% indicates serious inventory problems.

-Category 3: Customer Performance Metrics
+Category 3: Customer Retail Performance Metrics

 9. Customer Lifetime Value (CLV)

-What It Measures
+What CLV Measures

 CLV tells you how much you can profitably spend on acquisition and retention.
 It shifts focus from single transactions to long-term relationships.

-Benchmark: CLV should be 3x your customer acquisition cost (CAC) minimum
+Benchmark: CLV should be 3x your customer acquisition cost (CAC) minimum for sustainable growth

 Related: Learn how to use data science to optimize customer experience and increase CLV.